Lipo Laser and LED Reviews: Learn the latest about generations, technology, paddles/pads, diodes, wavelength, mobility

 The earlier generation lipolaser machines would cost around $35,000-$100,000.
 That was way too expensive for most clinics to afford.
 Also, the first and second generation machines would generate less power compared to third generation ones.
 Hence each session would take longer, and have less effect in a given time.
 This would in turn increase the time to treat a patient, and the number of patients that a clinic could see on a given day.
 The heating system would also play its role - the machines would shut down if overheated, until the heat could be controlled.

 On the other hand, the modern day LED units are priced way lower.
 Some of the very best LEDs that I have come across, are priced at less than $25,000.
-A rather recent one, which has been getting excellent market feedback, is as inexpensive as $11,000.
+A relatively new entrant model, which has been getting excellent market feedback, is as inexpensive as $24,000.
 And yet, being third generation machines, these are powerful and fast.
 The good ones are equipped with controllers that control the exposure of the body to the emissions, so one can set a session to as fast as 5-7 minutes to as slow as 40-50 minutes in some of the modern LED models.

-I sell a large number of lipo laser and LED machines, and hence get a bulk discount from many manufacturers.
+I sell a large number of laser and LED machines, and hence get a bulk discount from many manufacturers.
 I happily pass a good part of the discounts I get to my customers, which saves them lots and lots of dollars (and on top of that, I personally review a lot of the brands and models by opening and examining the machinery, tracing back deep to spot counterfeits and so on).
 I am not allowed to advertise those prices online, so call me directly at if you want to take advantage of the massive discounts.